stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 that can generate these lectical scores, versus how much of it is more related to your sabbath point, which is- - daniel that's a technology.
 [6960](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6960.277s)

 depending upon how you
-wanna think of it, right? - zubin yeah. - daniel that's a social technology in the same way that whether it's institutional marriage, or whether it's tribal council, or whether it's, you know, sabbath, it's basically that is a technique. - zubin right, right, right, right- - daniel that can be, that also requires abstraction to understand why it's an important thing, [6981](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6981.4s)
+wanna think of it, right? - zubin yeah. - daniel that's a [[social tech|social technology]] in the same way that whether it's institutional marriage, or whether it's tribal council, or whether it's, you know, sabbath, it's basically that is a technique. - zubin right, right, right, right- - daniel that can be, that also requires abstraction to understand why it's an important thing, [6981](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6981.4s)

-and that can be taught and passed down. - zubin right. - daniel so i think when i say social technology, i'm not referring to things like facebook. i'm referring to things like sweat lodges-
+and that can be taught and passed down. - zubin right. - daniel so i think when i say [[social tech|social technology]], i'm not referring to things like facebook. i'm referring to things like sweat lodges-
 - zubin right, so that's what i was, that's what i was getting at. does it require that sort of technology, meaning self-awareness, self-realization, [6999](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6999.505s)

 self-improvement technologies, like sweat lodges, psychedelics,